-We construct a bivariate daily (exponential) GARCH model for 3 month and 10 year interest rates from Australia and the USA and we test how macroeconomic news (including monetary policy) in the two countries impacts on the conditional level and volatility of the change of each of their interest rates.
-The contribution of this paper to the literature (see Fleming and Ramolona, 1997a for a survey on the announcement news effects on U.S. interest rates) is twofold: first, it provides estimates on the effects of macroeconomic announcements on the conditional volatility of interest rates, and second, it examines the transmission effects of these announcements on interest rates between the US and Australia.
+We construct a bivariate daily exponential generalized autoregressive conditional heteroscedasticity (EGARCH) model for 3-month and 10-year interest rates from Australia and USA and we test how macroeconomic news (including monetary policy) in the two countries impacts on the conditional level and volatility of the change of each of their interest rates.
+The contribution of this paper to the literature (see Fleming and Remolona (1997a) for a survey on the announcement news effects on US interest rates) is twofold: first, it provides estimates on the effects of macroeconomic announcements on the conditional volatility of interest rates; and second, it examines the transmission effects of these announcements on interest rates between the US and Australia.

-The rest of this paper is organized as follows: Section II provides a summary of the literature, section III presents the nature of the data used in the study, section IV discusses the econometric methodology, section V includes the analysis of the empirical findings, and lastly, section VI offers some conclusions.
+The rest of this paper is organized as follows: Section 2 provides a summary of the literature, Section 3 presents the nature of the data used in the study, Section 4 discusses the econometric methodology, Section 5 includes the analysis of the empirical findings, and lastly, Section 6 offers some conclusions.